Bistro: Etymology

 The etymology is unclear.
-The Dictionnaire de l'Académie française dates the word from the 19th century term, bistro, "innkeeper", and suggests that it may be linked to the Poitevin word bistraud ("little servant"), or to bistrouille ("cheap liquor").
+The Dictionnaire de l'Académie française dates the word from the 19th-century term bistro ("innkeeper") and suggests that it may be linked to the Poitevin word bistraud ("little servant") or to bistrouille ("cheap liquor").
 It recommends the spelling "bistrot" in preference to "bistro".

-The word was used to describe a drinking establishment, estaminet or small popular local restaurant where alcoholic beverages were served.
-In the early part of the 19th century, the term "gargote" signified a basic style of restaurant, (Note: Defined by the Dictionnaire de l'Académie française as a "Restaurant à bas prix, où l'on sert une nourriture médiocre" − a low-cost restaurant, serving mediocre food.) but the term "bistro" or "bistrot" is not recorded until towards the end of the century.
+The word was used to describe a drinking establishment, estaminet ("saloon"), or small popular local restaurant where alcoholic beverages were served.
+In the early part of the 19th century, the term "gargote" signified a basic style of restaurant, (Note: Defined by the Dictionnaire de l'Académie française as a "Restaurant à bas prix, où l'on sert une nourriture médiocre" − a low-cost restaurant, serving mediocre food.) but the term "bistro" or "bistrot" was not recorded until toward the end of the century.
 An early appearance of the term in print is in Les deux gosses by Pierre Decourcelle, published in 1880.
 (Note: "un 'bistrot' à côté de chez elle ou ils se réunissent tous." – "a 'bistrot' next to her house where they all meet".)

 A popular folk etymology, not attested by the Dictionnaire de l'Académie française, claims that the word originated among Russian troops who, following the Battle of Paris in March 1814, occupied the city and visited these tiny places to drink a coffee.
-They might have shouted bistro! bistro! (ru) when they wished to be served quickly.
+They might have shouted Bistro!
+Bistro! (ru) when they wished to be served quickly.
 This etymology has been dismissed by linguists, because there is no attestation to the occurrence of the term until the late 19th century.

 Evolution

 The bistro became familiar in France throughout the 19th century.
-At this period, the Auvergnats (French people originating from the Auvergne region), often called the "bougnats", transformed and developed the French bistro.
+During this period, the Auvergnats (French people originating from the Auvergne region), often called the "bougnats", transformed and developed the French bistro.
 Indeed, they started to offer meats with their choice of wines and spirits.
-Another older definition of bistrot is a wine merchant serving simple cuisine along with tasting samples of offered wines to potential buyers.
+Another older definition of bistro is a wine merchant serving simple cuisine along with tasting samples of offered wines to potential buyers.

-In the 20th century, these places became very popular and widely represented the diversity of the Parisian life.
-More than that, bistros became the hallmark of the French lifestyle and inspire a multitude of artists (photographs, writers, etc.).
+In the 20th century these places became very popular and widely represented the diversity of Parisian life.
+More than that, bistros became the hallmark of the French lifestyle and inspired a multitude of artists (painters, photographers, writers, etc.).